 Exploring Lake Placid and the Winter Olympic Sites

-By now you’ve probably worked up quite an appetite and are more than ready to explore the bustling village of Lake Placid.
+By now, you’ve probably worked up quite an appetite and are more than ready to explore the bustling village of Lake Placid.
 As you may know, Lake Placid was home to the 1932 and 1980 Winter Olympics and is still the training site for winter athletes.

-Two of our favorite Olympic sites in Lake Placid are the Lake Placid Olympic Museum (currently under construction, but the Exhibit Gallery is open on the 2nd floor), which is right downtown, and the Olympic Jumping Complex.
 During our fall visit, we took the chairlift and elevator to the top of the jump and were lucky enough to watch some young skiers training, which was so incredible.
-The cost to ride the lift is $11 per person, worth it for the views alone!
+The cost to ride the new, eight-person Skyride is $20 per person, and it is worth it for the views alone!

 Downtown Lake Placid is a fun town to explore, with a nice combination of boutique shops and galleries, touristy gift shops, and Adirondack kitsch.
 I’m not a huge shopper, but I do love a good Main Street.
-Here are some of the shops that I enjoyed during our visit.

-Day 3: Paddling and Wildlife Adventures
+Day 3: Paddling and Mountain Adventures

 We’ve got more outdoor adventures for you today.
 Paddle Mirror Lake and visit the wildlife at the Adirondack Wildlife Refuge and Rehab Center.

-Paddling Mirror Lake
+Paddle on Mirror Lake

-Getting out on Mirror Lake gives you a whole new view of the village of Lake Placid.
 From the water, you’ll have a fantastic view of the High Peaks.
 This 124-acre lake is perfect for a short morning paddle.
-More than half of the lakeshore is undeveloped forest, and you may even share the water with the local loons.
+Over half of the lakeshore is undeveloped forest, and you may even share the water with the local loons.

 Bring your own human-powered boat, or rent one from Mirror Lake Boat Rental, which offers hourly rentals on kayaks, canoes, SUPs, paddle boats, and even hydro bikes!